a-l-h/splunk-app-proper-alerts/proper_alerts/README.md

 5. Set recipient to *Notify admin for alerts to review* alert or disable it
 6. [WARN] Set recipient to *Notify alert recipient of a change* alert as ``$result.email$`` or disable it

-:warning: *Notify alert owner of a change* alert will send an email to alert’s recipient when triggered
+:warning: *Notify alert recipient of a change* alert will send an email to alert’s recipient when triggered

 ##	Upgrade